Transfer operators and topological field theory: Introduction

-The Fokker-Planck evolution operators of the ChT-SDE are non-Hermitian.
-Such evolution operators have been the subject of active scientific investigation recently. \cite{Bender1, Bender2, Mostafazadeh1,Mostafazadeh2} At this, most of the efforts were devoted to the so-called $\mathcal PT$-symmetric quasi-Hermitian evolution operators that have real spectrum.
+The Fokker-Planck evolution operators of the STS are non-Hermitian.
+Such evolution operators have been the subject of active scientific investigation recently. \cite{Bender1,Bender2,Mostafazadeh1,Mostafazadeh2} At this, most of the efforts were devoted to the so-called $\mathcal PT$-symmetric quasi-Hermitian evolution operators that have real spectrum.
 A real spectrum of its evolution operator makes a model a close relative with the conventional unitary quantum mechanics.
 This looks especially comforting when it comes to the physical interpretation of various constituents of the theory.
-In contrary, the spectra of ChT Fokker-Planck operators are pseudo-Hermitian as they contain also complex conjugate pairs of eigenvalues.
+In contrary, the spectra of Fokker-Planck operators are pseudo-Hermitian as they contain also complex conjugate pairs of eigenvalues.
 At this, there should be no concern about relevance of the non-real spectrum to reality - complex conjugate eigenvalues of transfer operators are well known in the DS theory under the name of Ruelle-Pollicott resonances.
-Thus, the ChT-SDE is an "interpretable" theory with pseudo-Hermitian evolution operators and with applicability ranging from social sciences to Astrophysics.
+Thus, the STS is an "interpretable" theory with pseudo-Hermitian evolution operators and with applicability ranging from social sciences to astrophysics.
 This is particularly interesting in the light of the modern search for the physical realizations of pseudo-Hermitian evolution operators (see, \emph{e.g.}, Ref.\cite{OpticalREalization} and Refs. therein).

-From a more general point of view, the classical DS theory and the ChT's are naturally synergetic within the ChT-SDE.
+From a more general point of view, the classical DS theory and the supersymmetic and/or cohomological field theories (ChTs) are naturally synergetic within the STS.
 This synergy has a potential of a fruitful cross-fertilization between concepts and developments of these two major theoretical constructions.
-It is mainly in this line of thinking that in this paper the transfer operator (TO) formalism of the DS theory is given a ChT representation.
-This approach can be looked upon as a bottom-up derivation of the ChT-SDE with the starting point being the DS theory concept of the TO.
-This is opposed to the previously used Parisi-Sourlas stochastic quantization, \cite{ParisiSourlas} which is essentially a field theoretic construction rather than an intrinsic part of the modern theory of DS's.
-This alternative approach to the ChT-SDE results in several additional links between the classical DS theory and the ChT's that lead to a few novel findings.
+It is mainly in this line of thinking that in this paper the transfer operator (TO) formalism of the DS theory is given the STS representation.
+This approach can be looked upon as a bottom-up derivation of the STS with the starting point being the DS theory concept of the TO.
+This is opposed to the previously used Parisi-Sourlas stochastic quantization, \cite{ParisiSourlas} which is essentially a field theoretic construction rather than an intrinsic part of the modern theory of DSs.
+This alternative approach to the STS results in several additional links between the classical DS theory and the ChTs that lead to a few novel findings.